tduplantis83/Branching/README.md

 ### Basic Branching
 * 'git branch branchName' - creates a new branch
 * 'git checkout branchName' - Move to branch 'branchName'
+* 'git branch' - display local branches, along with which one we are on